nascarsayan/animapp/README.md

 # Tab Tracker
-A Vue.js / Express.js web application for keeping track of guitar tabs
+A Vue.js / Express.js web application for keeping journals of anime

 # Setup